 SEC.
 770. The supreme court, in general term, shall adopt such rules as it may think proper to regulate the time and manner of making appeals from the special term to the general term, and may prescribe the terms and conditions upon which such appeals may be made, and may also establish such other rules as it may deem necessary for regulating the practice of the court, and from time to time revise and alter such rules.
 It may also determine by rule what motions shall be heard at a special term, as non-enumerated motions, and what motions shall be heard at a general term in the first instance.
-SEC.
-771. All official oaths required by law to be taken by officers

-Justices may administer oaths to United States offi-COTS.
+Justices may administer oaths to United States offi-